Digital marketers can agree on the benefits of SEO testing: justifying projects, saving time, and earning buy-in.

 But a manual approach isn’t the only way to run an SEO test.

-When you leverage an SEO automation platform to run the test, all of these points get addressed and you can focus on the outcome of the test rather than the nuances of setting it up.
+When you leverage an SEO automation platform to run the test, all of these points get addressed, allowing you to focus on the outcome of the test rather than the nuances of setting it up.

 How to Run a Successful SEO Test